LeToNode/Play2.0-CN-doc/javaGuide/JavaTemplates.md

 ## If-Blocks

 Nothing special here.
-Just use the if instruction from Scala:
+Simply use the standard Scala `if` instruction:

 ```html
 @if(items.isEmpty) {